-Did You See Your Friend's Partner On A Dating App?
-Here's What To Do About It
+Here's Exactly What To Do If You See Your Friend's Partner On A Dating App

 If I saw a friend's partner on a dating app, here is how I predict my stream-of-conscious would go: "WTF.
 Wait... is that really Nick?
 No way.
 Oh f*ck.
 That's Nick.
 WHY, Nick?!
 You have a girlfriend and she rules.
 She is, in fact, hotter than you.
 AND NOW YOU'VE PUT ME IN A SUPER WEIRD POSITION.
 Are you even active on a dating app?
 Do you know how this works?
 I can see you.
 GOD DAMNIT, NICK!"
 If you see your friend's partner on a dating app, what the hell are you supposed to do?

 My first impulse would be to swipe right on hypothetical Nick and call him out on his BS.
 However, that could be misinterpreted by Nick and eventually my friend, leading to more drama and weirdness and maybe even Nick thinking it's OK to take his dick out in front of me one day.
 (Hellooooo men of 2017!)
 Also, what if we didn't even match on the app?
 All would be for naught.

 My next idea would be to screenshot Nick's profile and send it directly to my friend (his girlfriend).
 This would definitely explode in my face, and would be baseless.
 What if he forgot to delete his old dating app profile?
 What if someone else was using his face to catfish?
 What if it was for a short film shoot?
 (Been there.)
 Because really, who would be dumb enough to have a profile up on a dating app while in a relationship anyway?

 If you happen to be in the unfortunate position of having seen your friend's partner on a dating app, here are some things to consider before choosing a course of action:

 Think About How Close Of A Friend This Person Is